Hannah Ann Sluss Slays In Orange Bikini

 “So beautiful Hannah,” one more fan wrote.

 As The Inquisitr previously reported, Sluss made her reality television debut during Peter Weber’s season of The Bachelor.
 The pair became engaged at the conclusion of the season.
-However, he would later call off the engagement due to having lingering feelings for Madison Prewett.
-Ultimately, he would end up with Kelley Flanagan, another contestant from the season.
+However, he would called off the engagement due to having lingering feelings for Madison Prewett.
+Ultimately, he ended up with Kelley Flanagan, another contestant from the season.